azharris1964/azharris1964/index.md

 ![output2 1](https://user-images.githubusercontent.com/20175659/165183683-03731917-99eb-4d0d-855b-8f969503f6bb.png)

 - ## CSMA 214 Applied Mathematics - Michael Peguero - Spring 2022
 #### Taking this course exposed me algorithmic thinking and mathematical logic in the context of computation.
-We explored the applications of flocking/swarming simulations as well as genetic algorithms that learn from previous inputs.
+We explored the applications of flocking/swarming simulations, factorials and nChooseK, Game of Life, and the Mandelbrot algorithm.
 The core concept of this class is deriving an issue and solving it algorithmically.
 For my fianl assignment I created a Shopping Sjimulation in Unity that combined various algorithms and methods to create an abstracted shopping mall experience.

   - Flocking Simulation
 ####